ryanwhowe/websocket-workshop/README.md

 redis_add_to_array($topic ?? '', $user);
 ```

+_NB: The simple snake case Redis methods are in `storage.php` as easy ways to use Redis without
+delving too far into its operation.
+A better way to handle this would be a single class which could
+more effectively handle connections, but be careful about assuming a single object created once
+will work everywhere in an application which may live days or weeks rather than half a second._

 Now that we have a list of subscribers we can let users call this.
 We'll keep it simple at
 this stage and let any user call it, rather than restricting to thread access.
 The authenticator